 7.6.3 Practitioner licensing

-The Community Shares Unit maintains a directory of licenced practitioners on its website, highlighting the practitioners’ profiles, sector specialisms and operational regions.
+The Community Shares Unit maintains a directory of registered and licenced practitioners on its website, highlighting the practitioners’ profiles, sector specialisms and operational regions.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at email@example.com